 In some ways, online bill paying is actually safer than other methods.
 People who pay their bills online can keep better track of their account activity, so they know right away if anything is amiss.
 They can also receive their statements and other financial notices through e-mail, so there's no chance someone can steal them straight out of their mailboxes or trashcans.

 When paying bills online, just make sure you protect your personal data.
-For more about banking, visit the links on the next page.
+For more about banking, visit the links below.